fioriandrea/lanthanum/README.md

-# yasl
+# lanthanum
 Yet another small language

 ## Description

-Yasl is a small, byte code interpreted, garbage collected, Python-like programming language implemented in C.
+Lanthanum is a small, byte code interpreted, garbage collected, Python-like programming language implemented in C.
 The language is dynamically typed, has built-in arrays and dictionaries, closures, higher order functions and other language constructs.
 The language is an improved version of [lamp](https://github.com/fioriandrea/lamp), so the languages are quite similar.

 ## Project Structure

-The code behind Yasl is inspired by [Wren code](https://github.com/wren-lang/wren).
+The code behind Lanthanum is inspired by [Wren code](https://github.com/wren-lang/wren).
 The project structure is indeed similar to the one used in Wren, although there are quite a few differences.

 ## Grammar